tensorflow/docs/CONTRIBUTING.md

 [tensorflow/tensorflow](https://github.com/tensorflow/tensorflow) repository
 and other projects.

-Additionally, some non-technical content, images, and design elements are not located in the `tensorflow/docs` repository.
+Additionally, some non-technical contents, images, and design elements are not located in the `tensorflow/docs` repository.